-I’ll share a few videos about demographics and the interrelationships between faith and family.
+Below are videos describing demographic trends and the interrelationships between faith and family.
 No faith often results in no marriage and no children.
 No marriage often results in no faith.
-The 2 — marriage and faith — rise and fall together.
+The two — marriage and faith — rise and fall together.

 Mary reports that Scandinavia — the most secular region in the world — has both little faith and few families.
 40-50% of homes have a single occupant.
 And these are not all widows and widowers.
 Few are marrying.

 Faith and family formation seems to go hand in hand.